-Criminal Justice Graduate Programs & Graduate Schools in Chicago
+Criminal Justice Degree Program & Graduate Schools in Chicago

 Criminal Justice Graduate Programs offer students the opportunity to specialize in the criminal justice field that interests them the most.
 Criminal justice is the system of practices and institutions that are responsible for upholding social control, preventing, and mitigating crimes, and sanctioning violators of the laws in place.
 Whether you aspire to a potential career in law enforcement administration, organizational security, legal studies, homeland security, terrorism and mediation, or public administration and public policy, there are a variety of possible directions and different Criminal Justice Graduate degrees to choose from.